Climate change in California: Drought

-In February 2014, the Californian drought effects caused the California Department of Water Resources to develop plans for a temporary reduction of water allocations to farmland by up to 50% at the time.
-During that period California's 38 million residents experienced 13 consecutive months of drought.
+In February 2014, the effects of the California drought caused the California Department of Water Resources to develop plans for a temporary reduction of water allocations to farmland by up to 50% at the time.
+During that period, California's 38 million residents experienced 13 consecutive months of drought.
 This is particularly an issue for the state's 44.7 billion dollar agricultural industry, which produces nearly half of all American-grown fruits, nuts, and vegetables.
-According to NASA, tests published in January 2014 have shown that the twelve months prior to January 2014 were the driest on record, since record-keeping began in 1885.
-Lack of water due to low snowpack prompted Californian governor Jerry Brown to order a series of stringent mandatory water restrictions on April 1, 2015.
+However, a study published in 2016 found that the net effect of climate change has made agricultural droughts less likely, with the authors stating that "Our results indicate that the current severe impacts of drought on California's agricultural sector, its forests, and other plant ecosystems have not been substantially caused by long-term climate change."